 Amazon Studios releases 14 new pilots online, including pilot episodes for seven animated series, with audience reaction to help determine what gets ordered to series.

-Amazon Studios has released the first wave of pilots for its original comedy and children’s series to let Amazon users help pick which will be ordered to series.
+LONDON -- Amazon Studios has released the first wave of pilots for its original comedy and children’s series to let Amazon users help pick which will be ordered to series.

 According to a report by Variety, the eight adult comedy pilots and six children’s pilots went live via Amazon Instant Video and Prime Instant Video in the U.S. and the Amazon-owned Lovefilm in the U.K. Germany is also set to receive dubbed and subtitled versions of the pilots through Lovefilm at a later date.